S (New York City Subway service)

 Three services in the New York City Subway are designated as a S (shuttle) service.
 These services operate as full-time or almost full-time shuttles.
 In addition, three services run as shuttles during late night hours but retain their regular service designations.

 Shuttle services

 Official designations

 All of the following services are officially labeled S. The "NYCT designator" column stands for New York City Transit's internal designation for the service.

 Late-night shuttles

 Former uses

 Other routes have in the past been designated S or SS; the label has also been used for temporary shuttles due to construction.
-Before June 1979, all shuttles had the label SS; the designation S was reserved for "special"' services, including IND trains to Aqueduct Racetrack.
-The SS label was first applied in 1967, when all services were labeled due to the completion of the Chrystie Street Connection.
+Before June 1979, all shuttles had the label SS; the designation S was reserved for "special" services, including IND trains to Aqueduct Racetrack.
+The SS label was first applied in 1967, when some services were relabeled due to the completion of the Chrystie Street Connection (see New York City Subway nomenclature § History).

 Former uses of the S or SS designation include: